taskcluster/taskcluster-rfcs/rfcs/0120-artifact-service.md

 * We do not intend to have an operation to list objects in the API
 * The redirecting logic of the object service will adhere to the HTTP spec using 300-series redirects where possible
-* Where content-negotiation is impossible, the service will block retreival or creation of objects when incoming requests aren't compatible with required response
+* Where content-negotiation is impossible, the service will block retrieval or creation of objects when incoming requests aren't compatible with required response
-* We will support uploading objects to different regions and services so that we can minimize interregion transfer costs for initial object creation
+* We will support uploading objects to different regions and services so that we can minimize inter-region transfer costs for initial object creation

-### Content Negitiation
+### Content Negotiation
 Some storage providers allow for a specific content-encoding to be set for their resources, but do not allow for content negotiation.
 An example is S3, where you can store objects with an immutable content-encoding value of 'gzip' at creation.
 All requests will respond with "Content-Encoding: gzip" regardless of the "Accept-Encoding" request header value.
-The HTTP spec is not 100% clear on whether or not this is allowed per the spec, so we will ensure that only defintely valid requests are processed.
+The HTTP spec is not 100% clear on whether or not this is allowed per the spec, so we will ensure that only definitely valid requests are processed.

 In order to force only valid requests, we will require that any request which would result in a forced content-encoding header have a corresponding